michael131468/asz/README.md

 - [Running builds on Hetzner Cloud](docs/building-with-hetzner-cloud.md)
 - [Running builds with tmt](docs/building-with-tmt.md)

+Some common scenarios are also documented:

+- [How can I run Zeppelin locally with a modified sample-images repository?][faq1]
+- [How can I run Zeppelin locally with a modified custom-images repository?][faq2]

+[faq1]: /docs/faq/modified-sample-images.md
+[faq2]: /docs/faq/modified-custom-images.md

 ## Output Directory

 Zeppelin will create a directory named `out` in your current working directory